tristantao/kaggle_survivor/writeup.md

 ```
 && how do you know what your user name is to figure out the file path?
 We should give an example of setwd() for windows path and for a Mac path

-Now that we've indicated to R where we want to grab the files from, we can grab the files by reading in the code; we utilize the ```read.csv()``` function to do that.
-Previewing the data on Excel first is ok!
+Now that we've indicated to R where we want to grab the files from, we can grab the files by reading in the code; we utilize the ```read.csv()``` function to do that and we name the dataset by typing ```<-``` Previewing the data on Excel first is ok!
 You'll notice that we also have you write something about header and stringsAsFactors.
-Setting ```header = TRUE ``` means that we want to keep the first row of data as header titles instead of as part of the data set.
+Setting ```header = TRUE ``` means that we want to keep the first row of data as column titles instead of as part of observations in the data set.
 StringsAsFactors is a little more complicated and we'll cover it later.
 Remember everything is case sensitive!

 ```R
 trainData <- read.csv("train.csv", header = TRUE, stringsAsFactors = FALSE)